-ARTICLE 12 – CODE INTERPRETATION APPEALS
+ARTICLE 13 – CODE INTERPRETATION APPEALS

-A Business Entity whothat is the subject of, and is adversely affected by, a code decision or interpretation made by a Division inspector or Third-Party Inspector that conducts a plan review or inspection pursuant to these rules, may appeal such decision or interpretation to the Board of Appeals formed by Section 24-33.5-1212.5, C.R.S.
+A Business Entity whothat is the subject of, and is adversely affected by, a code decision or interpretation made by a Division inspector or Delegated Building Inspector that conducts a plan review or inspection pursuant to these rules, may appeal such decision or interpretation to the Board of Appeals formed by Section 24-33.5-1212.5, C.R.S.

 The affected Business Entity will first contest the preliminary code interpretation to the Division.
 After consideration, the Division will issue its final code determination on the matter.